What Are the Common Problems With My Current Web Application?

-As engineers, we often wear a second hat of consultant.
+As engineers, we often wear a second hat of a consultant.
 Prospective and current clients will ask us, “what are the common problems with my current web application?” which then leads to us doing an analysis.
-Without going into too much detail, and of course without seeing each and every one of our readers’ web applications, here are some common problems we at SOLTECH see with web applications: lack of mobile optimization and white space, poor site navigation and inconsistent user interface.
+Without going into too much detail, and of course without seeing each and every one of our readers’ web applications, here are some common problems we at SOLTECH see with web applications: lack of mobile optimization and white space, poor site navigation, and inconsistent user interface.

 While there are numerous common problems with web applications the four discussed in this article are:

 - Poor site navigation

 What is Mobile Optimization and Why Do I Need It?

 Mobile Optimization, also referred to as Mobile Responsiveness, is when a web application has the capability to load the user interface and functionality based on the type and size of the device the user is viewing the web application on.

 Web applications must be built to scale and respond, otherwise, the web application will load the same on a desktop, mobile phone or tablet.
 This typically means the site will not function the same which can lose the attention of the user since they’ll likely have issues navigating the website.